The Delicate Path of Treating Addiction Among Doctors

 “It’s all about patient safety,” Michael Baron, the president of the Federation of State Physician Health Programs (FSPHP) and medical director of Tennessee’s Physician’s Health Program, told Undark.

-For some physicians, though, the fear of losing their license or job may leave them unwilling to seek the help they need, said Francis Mei Hardin, a head and neck surgeon who writes a blog about residents and mental health called “Rethinking Residency.”
+For some physicians, though, the fear of losing their license or job may leave them unwilling to seek the help they need, said Frances Mei Hardin, a head and neck surgeon who writes a blog about residents and mental health called “Rethinking Residency.”
 Doctors afflicted by mental illness or addiction often struggle to prioritize their own treatment and care.
 And they may be a particularly vulnerable population due to their high risk for burnout and mental health struggles, which can facilitate the misuse of substances: While the number of doctors experiencing addiction broadly mirrors the general population, a 2022 review found that self-reported problem alcohol use among doctors increased in recent years.
 And a recent BMJ meta-analysis found that female surgeons are 76 percent more likely than the general population to consider suicide.

 For patients who are mandated to participate, many initially balk at the program, Baron said, but they often come to appreciate the PHP’s role.
 “Almost all of our long-term participants are exceedingly grateful because, like, really, their life was in chaos.
 They weren’t happy, they might have been suicidal,” he said.
 “We get them the help they need.”